james-stevens/language_model/README.md

 	inequality in my heart And with his face she is a boar of his eyes and all his eyes and all the world that he hath been so bold and in the ground And in her

+	$ ./language_model -g Complete_Works_of_Shakespeare -n 35 -s "Love"

+	Love is the shadow of her eyes are in his eyes the world doth bear her to his eyes and his heart and his eyes are dead and all his eyes and the world doth bear